jmtd/liquorice/README.md

 (`WadMap` itself is a specialisation of `Wad`, imposing the presence of map specific lumps)

-The majority of *Liquorice* functions are pure functions that transform an input *Context* into an output, e.g.

 ## More detailed example

 See [birds.hs](birds.hs), A re-implementation/transformation of ["Bird Cage"